amaz1none/devex-fe-grades/README.md

 #### Can I skip some levels (e.g. become L3 Middle after L1 Intern)?
 - No, it is not possible, progress should be made step-by-step.

+#### Are roles is continuation of grades?
+- No, roles are parallel to grades and more related to the particular project, and grades are more code-oriented

+#### What are values?
+- They are basic behavioral concepts that show you the right demeanor at any engineering grade/role.

+#### Is it necessarily to get one of the perks?
+- No, it's just an additional good things that couldn't been added straight to the grades' levels

  ##  👏👏👏Contributors👏👏👏